Dear Parents and Carers,

 Children will enter school through the Year 5/6 gate.

-The gate will be open between 8.40am 8:55am with registers closing at 9.00am.
+The gate will be open at 8.35am until 8:45am with registers closing at 9.00am.

 End of school day:

 School finishes at 3:15pm and the children will need to be collected from the Year 5/6 playground.
-We are asking Year 6 parents to please wait in the red squares.

-Year 6 PE will be on a Wednesday.
+6DM and 6KT will do PE on a Thursday.
+6JT will do PE on a Friday.
 They are to continue to come to school in their kits on that day like they did last year.
+Please ensure they are following the school's dress code for PE.
+This should be black or blue trousers and jumper and a plain white t-shirt.
 The lessons will take place outside wherever possible so please make sure the children are dressed appropriately for this.
 Children must have their hair tied up for PE sessions and no jewellery is allowed in PE for health and safety reasons.